mhoennig/hs.hsadmin.ng/doc/test-concept.md

 ### General Issues

-The following test concept uses the terms "double" and "mock" (maybe in inflected form like "mocking" or "mocked"), "whitebox-test" and "blackbox-tests" which I would like to define first.
+The following test concept uses terms like "double" and "mock" (maybe in inflected form like "mocking" or "mocked"), "whitebox-test" and "blackbox-tests" and "test-fixture".

-#### Test-Doubles, Dummies, Fakes, Mocks, Spies and Stubs

-A "double" is a general term for something which replaces a real implementation of a dependency of the unit under test.
-This can be a "dummy", a "fake", a "mock", a "spy" or a "stub".
-Often the term "mock" is used in a generic way, because typical mocking libraries like *Mockito* can also be used as dummies or spies and can replace fakes.

-A fake would be a double without using any library, but rather a manual fake implementation of a dependency.
+Please look up their definition in the [glossary](glossary.md)

 Where our APIs should be designed in a way that it's possible, using a mocking library like *Mockito* often leads to shorter test code.

-#### Whitebox- and Blackbox-Tests

-A whitebox-test knows and considers the internals of an implementation, e.g. it knows which dependencies it needs and can test special, implementation-dependent cases.

-A blackbox-test does not know and not consider such internals of an implementation, it just tests externally observable behaviour.

 ### Kinds of Tests